 Do Not Shoot Bears Accompanied by Cubs

-Hunting black bears offers a deeply rewarding experience along with high-quality meat.
+Hunting black bears can offer a deeply rewarding experience along with high-quality meat.
 However, a successful bear hunt involves careful preparation.
 One important step is learning to correctly identify black bear family groups.

 Black bear cubs are dependent on their mother for the first 16 months of their life.
-Without her care, cubs are more susceptible to predation, starvation and, in some cases, they will turn to human foods out of desperation.
-Cubs are born in January and forage, travel, and rest with their mother during their first fall.
+Without her care, cubs are more susceptible to predation and starvation, and in some cases they will turn to human foods out of desperation.
+They are born in January and still forage, travel and rest with their mother during their first fall.
 It isn’t until the following spring that they are ready to strike out on their own.

 - Be patient.
 Family groups may not always be within sight of each other, but members will be nearby.
 Take time to observe a bear to determine it is alone before harvesting.
 Select a shooting location that offers views of the surrounding area to increase the chance of observing potential cubs.